10 Best Tips for Finding a New Job

 8. Use Creative Job Search Strategies

 In today’s job market, standing out requires more than a traditional resume.
 Job seekers are getting creative with personal websites to showcase their resumes and portfolios, video resumes to highlight personality, and infographics to visually present their skills.
+Leveraging technology allows job seekers to present their skills in innovative ways, making their applications more engaging and effective.

 While creative tactics can help you stand out, landing the right job still takes time.
 That’s where Fonzi comes in.
 Fonzi uses AI to match your resume with jobs that fit your skills, helping you skip the endless scrolling and get closer to your next interview faster than traditional job sites.

-9. Track Your Applications
+10. Track Your Applications

 Finding a new job can feel overwhelming, but staying organized is one of the most effective ways to streamline your search and increase your chances of success.
 Keeping track of your job applications, deadlines, and contact information helps you stay proactive and ensures you don’t miss any important steps along the way.